 Metal-Complex Dye Stains

-Enhance the color and durability of dense wood or outdoor finishes with metalized dye stains.
+When I want to intensify the color and resilience of dense wood or outdoor finishes, I turn to metalized dye stains.
 These specialized tints use metals such as copper and chromium to create a stronger, more resilient finish that won’t fade easily.

 With this stain, there’s no need for sanding between coats of stain, as it applies seamlessly straightaway!